NanoComp/meep/doc/README.md

 modified.
 This enables viewing the HTML documentation in real time as the source files are edited.

-To build the HTML version of the documentation, run:
+To build the static HTML version of the documentation, run:

 ```
 % mkdocs build